 The Compare directories (C-x d) command compares the directory panels with each other.
 You can then use the Copy (F5) command to make the panels identical.
-There are two compare methods.
+There are three compare methods.
 The quick method compares only file size and file date.
 The thorough method makes a full byte-by-byte compare.
 The thorough method is not available if the machine does not support the mmap(2) system call.
+The size-only compare method just compares the file sizes and does not check the contents or the date times, it just checks the file size.